www-splitcells-net/net.splitcells.network/src/main/md/net/splitcells/network/guidelines/pgp.md

 Create subkey for signing: `gpg --quick-add-key [fingerprint  of key] ed25519 sign`

+Backup `~/.gnupg` to protected storage.

+Consider creating a hard copy backup of the certificate key as last resort backup.
+Hide the certificate key.
+Hide the revocation certificate.

+## Key Publication

 Export public key to console: `gpg --export --armor [fingerprint of key]`

 Upload key to public [openpgp](https://keys.openpgp.org/about/usage#gnupg-upload)
 server: `gpg --export [your_address@example.net] | curl -T - https://keys.openpgp.org`.
 Consider commands output and verify upload.
 The public URL for the uploaded key can be used for public key distribution.

-Backup `~/.gnupg` to protected storage.

-Consider creating a hard copy backup of the certificate key as last resort backup.
-Hide the certificate key.
-Hide the revocation certificate.

 ## Git Integration